 The College of General Studies’ Online Writing Placement Assessment is available to incoming CGS students who do not have SAT or ACT writing scores.
 This assessment is an essay-based exam written in response to one of two prompts.
 Results of the assessment will help advisors determine which ENGCMP course their new students should be enrolling in.

 - The majority of undergraduates will take ENGCMP 0200 Seminar in Composition (SC) to fulfill the first of three writing-intensive requirements at the University of Pittsburgh.

-ENGCMP 0200 Seminar in Composition (SC) is the course that most undergraduates take to fulfill the first of three writing-intensive requirements at the University.
-SC is preceded in some cases by ENGCMP 0150 Workshop in Composition or ENGCMP 0152 Workshop in Composition: ESL for students who may benefit from extra support.
+- In some cases, the Seminar in Composition is preceded by ENGCMP 0150 Workshop in Composition or ENGCMP 0152 Workshop in Composition: ESL for those students who may benefit from additional support.
 Placement in these courses is normally based on the student’s SAT and ACT writing scores.

 If students plan to take a math course such as Math 0120, Math 0125, Math 0200, Math 0220 or Math 0400, they must take the placement assessment.
 Exceptions apply.
-Please visit the Department of Mathematics website for detailed information: http://www.mathematics.pitt.edu/undergraduate/math-placement-assessment.
+Click the link above to visit the Department of Mathematics website for more detailed information.

 The online French, German, Italian and Spanish assessments are administered through the WebCAPE system.
 On-Campus Placement Assessments are available for Music Theory, Portuguese, Russian and Latin.
-For more information, visit: www.pittstart.pitt.edu/advising_and_placement/placement_exams.php.
+Click the link above for more information.